 Most of the rest of the scene has to be in blues and greens by the very nature of water and foliage.
 Many people would not figure to use three colors of green in such a small area.
 They would have used just one or two and let it go at that.
 Darker colors were used for the near left hand foliage, and the lighter colors were used for the horizon foliage.
 Instead of trying to do the palm trees with a brown trunk that small, they are done as a silhouette.
 Do those palm trees fade into the background because they are dark, or do they thrust themselves forward?
 What do you think?
 (Comments) The water is broken up, not by thin lines as we’ve seen before, but by heavier ripples.
 That was also a great place to hide the three W’s.
 Have you spotted them yet?

 The lodge totem is a great white heron, so we know what color that had to be.
 It was outlined in black so it wouldn’t fade into the light blue sky.
 Should the bird have been positioned higher?
-Yes, maybe it could have gone up and to the left a little but.
+Yes, maybe it could have gone up and to the left a little bit.
 The idea at the time was to put it at head level with the Seminole top balance the patch.

 And there’s the Seminole.
 The patch is all cool or neutral colors except for him.
 He could have been done in predominantly gold or in red.
 I decided to go with red because if I was going to do him in hot colors, I may as well use the hottest color.